 |

-Police (14 found)
+Police (8 found)

 Note: These stories are from Represent and its sister publication, YCteen, which is written by New York City public high school students.

-(full text) Despite a shooting outside her apartment that endangers her aunt, DeAnna's family does not report the incident to the police.
-"Snitching" goes against the unwritten code of living in the hood—not only will you lose respect from the community, but you could become a target for retaliation.
+Despite a shooting outside her apartment that endangers her aunt, DeAnna's family does not report the incident to the police.
+"Snitching" goes against the unwritten code of living in the hood—not only will you lose respect from the community, but you could become a target for retaliation. (full text)

 According to police records, the NYPD stopped 508,540 pedestrians in 2006 for questioning or frisking.
 The vast majority of those stopped were black or Latino, and 90% weren’t found to be doing anything wrong.
-Sidebar to previous article.
+Sidebar to previous article. (full text)

 Getting stopped by the police is common in minority neighborhoods, but when 50 kids get arrested in Bushwick, Brooklyn just for walking down the street, they decide to take action.
-Helped by an activist curriculum at their alternative school, they successfully sue the police.
+Helped by an activist curriculum at their alternative school, they successfully sue the police. (full text)

 In 1998, the police department took over school safety in New York City schools from Dept. of Education staff.
 Some like the idea, but others feel it creates a prison atmosphere that violates student rights.
-One critic, the NYCLU, is suing the city to change the policy and remove police from the schools.
+One critic, the NYCLU, is suing the city to change the policy and remove police from the schools. (full text)

 |